Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Pay As You Go (PAYG) and Bring Your Own License (BYOL).

-For this document, we are considering the BYOL option, so click on the Launch Stack button.
+For this document, we’re considering the BYOL option, so click the Launch Stack button.

 5. Enter an appropriate stack name, keep the AMI ID as autodetect, and select the required instance size from the drop-down list.

 6. Configure the network address for the new VPC.
-You just need to enter the first two octets of the network IP.
-We’ll use the default network address 10.15 in this deployment.
+You need to enter the first two octets of the network IP.
+In this deployment, we’ll use the default network address 10.15.

-Enter the public IP address of the administrator deploying this firewall in the Trusted network CIDR This IP address will have full management access (SSH and Web Console) to both the Sophos Firewall units.
+Enter the administrator's public IP address when deploying this firewall in the trusted network CIDR.
+This IP address will have full management access (SSH and web Console) to the Sophos Firewall units.

-Enter the Public Network as 0.0.0.0/0 or you can enter a specific IP address that will have access to all the ports from outside except the management port 22 and 4444.
-Enter a desired BGP ASN to represent the Amazon Transit Gateway in the communication with the firewall (default value is 64512, it doesn't need to be changed unless this ASN is already used somewhere in your BGP setup).
+Enter the Public Network as 0.0.0.0/0, or you can enter a specific IP address with access to all the ports from outside except the management ports 22 and 4444.
+Enter a desired BGP ASN to represent the Amazon Transit Gateway in communication with the firewall (the default value is 64512; it doesn't need to be changed unless this ASN is already used somewhere in your BGP setup).

-Enter the name of the firewall EC2 instances and this name will also be used as their hostname.
+• Name of the firewall EC2 instances, which will also be used as their hostname.

-Enter the admin password of your choice matching with the password complexity policy for the remote access of firewall instances.
+• Admin password that matches the password complexity policy for remote access to firewall instances.

-8. The S3 bucket name is an optional field, and this can be used for the backup-restore process.
-You can leave this field as blank.
+8. The S3 bucket name is an optional field that can be used for the backup-restore process.
+You can leave this field blank.

 Then select the SSH keypair that was created previously in step #1.

-The logs of Sophos Firewall EC2 instances can be stored in CloudWatch and if you wish to have this functionality enabled, then select yes from the drop-down list.
+The logs of Sophos Firewall EC2 instances can be stored in CloudWatch.
+To enable this functionality, select yes from the drop-down list.

 Enter "yes" in the End User License Agreement field after reading and agreeing to the terms and conditions of Sophos EULA and privacy policy.

-Now, if you wish to opt for the customer experience improvement program, you can select "on" option from the drop-down menu or select the ‘off’ option.
+Now, if you wish to participate in the customer experience improvement program, you can select the "on" option from the drop-down menu or the "off" option.
 We’ll select On and click Next.

 9. Optionally, you can add Tags for this deployment or leave the fields as-is.

-For the demonstration purpose in this article, we will add OwnerName, OwnerEmail and Department tag for this CloudFormation stack deployment and click Next.
+For the demonstration purpose, we’ll add the OwnerName, OwnerEmail, and Department tags for this CloudFormation stack deployment and click Next.

-10. Read through the deployment configuration summary, then enable the checkboxes for allowing IAM resources creation permission and finally click the Submit button
+10. Read through the deployment configuration summary, then turn on the checkboxes for allowing IAM resources creation permission, and finally click the Submit button

-11. It will show the progress of the stack deployment for both the firewall instances and the resources associated with it.
-After 15-20 minutes, it’ll show the status as Create Complete which means that both the firewall instances have been deployed successfully.
+11. It will show the progress of the stack deployment for both the firewall instances and the associated resources.
+After 15-20 minutes, it’ll show the status as Create Complete, meaning that both the firewall instances have been deployed successfully.

 AWS Transit Gateway configuration steps:

-1. Navigate to Services > VPC and scroll down all the way to the Transit Gateways section and click Transit Gateways.
+1. Navigate to Services > VPC, scroll down to the Transit Gateways section, and click Transit Gateways.
 Select the transit gateway configured by the CloudFormation stack, and from the Actions section, click Modify.

 3. Navigate to Transit Gateway Attachments and click Create Transit Gateway Attachment.

-Enter a name that will help you recognize the connection in the Attachment Name tag
+Enter a name to help you recognize the connection in the Attachment Name tag.

 Click Create attachment to complete this transit gateway attachment creation process.

-4. Similarly create the Transit gateway attachments for LAN VPC and any other VPC also that needs the connectivity with the Sophos Firewall instances via the AWS Transit gateway service
+4. Similarly, create the Transit gateway attachments for LAN VPC and any other VPC also that needs connectivity with the Sophos Firewall instances via the AWS Transit gateway service

 5. After all the transit gateway attachments have been created for the required VPCs, click Create Transit Gateway Attachment and select the same transit gateway ID.
 Make sure to select the Attachment type as Connect.